 Ruidoso was first settled by the Mescalero Apache Indians and in Spanish means “noisy” or Rio Ruidoso “noisy river”.
 Ruidoso, New Mexico is located in the county of Lincoln in the state of New Mexico, in the Southwest of the USA.
 The closest airport to Ruidoso is the Sierra Blanca Regional Airport, which is situated roughly 15 miles northeast of the city.
 For those of you who are road trippers, Ruidoso, NM is easy to access by U.S. Route 70, NM 37, and NM 48.

 ✦ Things to do in Ruidoso New Mexico

-There are many diverse things to do in Ruidoso, New Mexico while visiting this area of the Southwest United States.
+There are many diverse things to do in Ruidoso, NM while visiting this area of the Southwest United States.
 Whether it snows, rains, or shines, the town of Ruidoso can adapt to any climate and there are plenty of daring activities for you to do.
 You can hike in the National Forest, which allows you to see mountain views every day.
 You could go horseback riding, fly-fishing, and even mountain-climbing within the Lincoln National Forest.
 Ruidoso is known for its mountain biking and fly-fishing locally but is really one of their best-kept secrets.
 Other active things that visitors can take a stab at are skiing in the winter and ziplining in the summer.

 ✦ Ruidoso New Mexico: Can I go skiing?
 YES!

-The first ski area and resort in Ruidoso was built in 1938 is known as Ski Apache.
+The first ski area and resort in Ruidoso NM was built in 1938 and is known as Ski Apache.
 The spectacular mountain views of the Sierra Blanca along with the Sacramento Mountains are a crowd-pleaser for everyone!
 During the winter months, skiing is the all-time favorite sport to engage in.
 Skiing, as well as snowboarding, snowmobiling, tubing, and a horse-drawn sleigh ride are other options in the winter.

 With over 41 miles of trails within 5 minutes of Ruidoso’s midtown shopping district, a mountain biker or hiker has immediate access to Ruidoso’s trail systems.
 The Ski Apache also allows for Spring and Summer activities like gondola rides and mountain biking.
 Who needs to head to Venice, Italy for a gondola ride when you’ve got Ski Apache in Ruidoso?
 Obviously, these two gondola rides are different, but you know what I mean!
 The Ski Apache serves as the gondola ride to the top of the mountains.
 Believe me, you won’t regret going to the top of the mountain for the best viewing spots.